MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/assign-teams-add-on-licenses.md

 - Because of the latency between Microsoft 365 and Microsoft Teams, it can take up to 24 hours for a user to be assigned a Calling Plan after you assign a license.
 If the user isn't assigned a Calling Plan after 24 hours, [contact support for business products - admin help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - You'll get an error message if you haven't purchased the correct number of licenses.
-If you need to buy more Calling Plan licenses, choose **Buy more**.
+If you need to buy more Calling Plan licenses, choose the option to buy more.

 - Even if your users are assigned Enterprise E5 licenses, we still recommend that you assign Communications Credits licenses to them.